Police officer hit by train while trying to save man on tracks

 A police officer has been seriously injured after he was struck by a train while trying to save a distressed man on railway tracks.

-Police were called to Balderton, Nottinghamshire, on Thursday to concerns for a man’s safety
+Nottinghamshire Police were called to Balderton, Nottinghamshire, on Thursday over concerns for a man’s safety.

 The force said the officer was hit by a train during the incident and was taken to Queen’s Medical Centre with serious injuries.